On the Beer index of convexity and its variants: Bounding the mutual visibility in the plane

-Suppose the interior of $\overline{CD}$ contains (exactly) one point of $\Gamma$ with a left neighbor.
-Let $E\in\Gamma$ be such a point.
-We know that $E$ has two left neighbors.
-The points $C$ and $E$ with their left neighbors $A$ and $B$, where there is no left neighbor of $E$ between $A$ and $B$ on $\ell_{i-1}$, again form a trapezoid in $Z$ such that $\overline{AB}\subseteq Z\cap\ell_{i-1}$.
+Now, suppose the interior of $\overline{CD}$ contains a point $E$ of $\Gamma$ with a left neighbor.
+We have already observed that there is exactly one such point on $\overline{CD}$.
+We also know that $E$ has two left neighbors.
+The points $C$ and $E$ with their left neighbors $A$ and $B$, respectively, where there is no left neighbor of $E$ between $A$ and $B$ on $l_{i-1}$, form a trapezoid in $Z$ such that $\overline{AB}\subseteq Z\cap l_{i-1}$.
 From induction hypothesis $A$ and $B$ have the same color which implies that $C$ and $E$ have the same color as well.
 Similarly, $D$ and $E$ have the same color which implies that $C$ and $D$ have the same color as well.

 The case where either $C$ or $D$ is one-sided is covered by the previous cases.
 The same inductive argument but in the reverse direction shows the claim for all $i$ with $j<i\leq n$.
-This finishes the proof of the claim.
+This completes the proof of the claim.